Foundations

 – Daniel Foor

-Come away with clear approaches and frameworks for invocation, relational etiquette, and honoring limits.
+Acquire clear approaches to invocation, ritual etiquette, and honoring limits.

 Learn to build rituals that are safe, protected, boundaried, and well resourced.